-The project results are to be made available for use in HMC and the HGF in the medium term.
+The project results are to be made available for use in HMC and the Helmholtz Association in the medium term.
 This means, e.g., that software and algorithms must be open source (complying with an OSI approved license) and methods, reference data, reports and publications of the project results must be open access.

-Yes, revised project proposals that were not funded in the last project call can be resubmitted.
+Yes, revised project proposals that were not funded in a previous HMC project call can be resubmitted.

 To do so, please create a new project in the HMC Project Submission Portal and upload the revised application.
 When resubmitting, please note this in the portal at the corresponding checkbox and include a short description of the changes made with your application (max.
 1 page, to be included in the attachment).

 Each eligible project proposal must include partners from at least two different Helmholtz Centres (or two AST programs respectively).
 HMC encourages the submission of interdisciplinary proposals from different Helmholtz research fields.
 Applicants must specify a coordinating centre and a coordinator must be indicated.
 Coordinators may lead a maximum of three projects but may participate in additional project proposals.

 The following persons are not allowed to participate in the call for projects: Employees of HMC Units (Hubs, FAIR Data Commons, HMC Office), people who provide substantial support to HMC or anyone else connected in any way with helping to set up the project call are not permitted to submit a project proposal.
 This includes members of the HMC Collaboration Board, HMC Steering Board, HMC Scientific Advisory Board.

-Submitted project proposals for the HMC Project Calls must not have been submitted to any other funding line of the Helmholtz Association or to any other funding line, i.e. there must be a formal rejection of a previous submission.
+Proposals submitted for this call must not have been submitted simultaneously to another funding line of the Helmholtz Association or any other funding line, i.e. there must be a formal rejection of a previous submission.